JasonCodesC/order_matcher/README.md

 ### V3 stats:

-Now that we aren't dealing with the 0s let's try and increase throughput and decrease latency by using another data structure than the pointer based 'std::map'.
-I chose 'std::vector' here as it has great cache locality and is dynamic so we can grow it as needed.
+Now that we aren't dealing with the 0s let's try and increase throughput and decrease latency by using another data structure than the pointer based `std::map`.
+I chose `std::vector` here as it has great cache locality and is dynamic so we can grow it as needed.
 (I did try to reserve a size but experienced a slowdown due to reserving too big of a size, so in the future I may try to find a better resizing method).

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |